kirti-saraff/ESProfiler/README_new.md

 Visualization Configuration: Configuring the bar charts to display technique names and IDs appropriately required careful consideration.

-Adversaries List Extraction: Getting the right advasary list from the complex structure
+Adversaries List Extraction: Getting the right advasary list from the complex structure.

 ## Easiest Parts